One Son: Reviews

 Because the episode was promoted with the promise of answering questions, it caused increased media speculation.
 With the conclusion of "One Son", many critics applauded the way the series was able to wrap up the Syndicate arc.
 A.M.
 Jamison of the Dayton Daily News wrote that "'One Son' ends dramatically, drawing to a close one quest and opening a new set of challenges not only for Mulder but the Earth as well".
 Noel Holston and Justin of the Star Tribune awarded the episode four stars out of five, noting that it answered even more questions than "Two Fathers".
 They also applauded the familial bonds that held the episode together.
 However, some critics felt that the answers were slightly rushed.
 Manuel Mendoza of The Dallas Morning News wrote that "Mr. Carter and his co-writer Frank Spotnitz have a wonderfully indirect way of setting up dramatic situations and an unbelievably shorthand way of resolving them".

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
-The two enjoyed Davis' performance, noting that he gave the role "real power", and that he was "the emotional centre of the episode".
-Shearman and Pearson were critical of the amount of attention Fowley's allegiance received.
-However, they felt that the episode "reaches for both significance and closure, and mostly works".
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
+The author enjoyed Davis' performance, noting that he gave the role "real power", and that he was "the emotional centre of the episode".
+While critical about the amount of attention Fowley's allegiance received, Shearman ultimately felt that the episode "reaches for both significance and closure, and mostly works".
 Deans wrote that "One Son," along with "Two Fathers," is elevated above a "mytharc infodump" because of "its use of family, a theme woven deep and clear throughout".
 She largely applauded the episode's exploration of the various characters, and its central motif, noting that "the conspiracy [the Syndicate] is no longer the threat now.
 It's the rebels and the colonists, fearful and unknown.
 Just like family".
 Tom Kessenich, in his book Examination: An Unauthorized Look at Seasons 6–9 of the X-Files wrote positively of the episode, saying "The 'Two Fathers'/'One Son' was extremely powerful stuff.
 Tightly written, beautifully filmed and filled with more affirmations than revelations, but fascination looks at the characters in the drama".